Mylittleswift/mylittleswift.github.io/README.md

 I'm an android developer also interested in iOS.<br />
 I work and live in SF Bay Area. <br />
-I like programming, software engineering, new technologies. <br />
-I enjoy contributing to open source projects. <br />
+I like programming, software engineering, new technologies, and enjoy contributing to open source projects. <br />
-Look forward to working and to playing fun together. <br />

 # Projects at Work